mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

   - "ISSUANSE FEE" - related to dividend (any other relations?)
   - "STOCK SPLIT"

+Moreover, any of the above can be commented as "Rollback for transaction #..., and have inverted amount of money/shares.

 Glossary:
 - money - currency with 3 characters symbol like USD, CAD, EUR
 - share - you buy it for money, many characters symbol like SHY.ARCA